+Nontheatrical public exhibition or distribution includes but is not limited to:

+- Broadcast and cable television

+- PPV/VOD

+- DVD distribution

+- Inflight airline distribution

-Nontheatrical public exhibition or distribution includes but is not limited to: - Broadcast and cable television - PPV/VOD - DVD distribution - Internet transmission - 4.
-The recording of the original dialogue track as well as the completed picture must be predominantly in a language or languages other than English.
-ACCURATE, LEGIBLE ENGLISH-LANGUAGE SUBTITLES ARE REQUIRED. - 5.
-The submitting country must certify that creative control of the motion picture was largely in the hands of citizens or residents of that country. - 6.
-The Foreign Language Film Award Executive Committee shall resolve all questions of eligibility and rules.
+- Internet transmission

+- 4. The recording of the original dialogue track as well as the completed picture must be predominantly in a language or languages other than English.
+ACCURATE, LEGIBLE ENGLISH-LANGUAGE SUBTITLES ARE REQUIRED.

+- 5. The submitting country must certify that creative control of the film was largely in the hands of citizens or residents of that country.

+- 6. The International Feature Film Award Executive Committee shall resolve all questions of eligibility and rules.